Frequently Asked Questions by Students and Parents

 See this site for assistance regarding student transportation to local healthcare facilities.

-The health center does not bill medical insurance.
-Most services provided are covered under the Student Health Fee.
-Services that are not covered (prescribed medications, over-the-counter medications, and immunizations) are charged to the student's account.
-Extensive diagnostic tests, X-rays, and laboratory tests are billed to the student's private insurance.
+The Health Center does not bill medical insurance.
+Most services provided are covered under the Student Health & Wellness Fee (such as office visits with registered nurse or nurse practitioner, basic lab tests and basic X-ray).
+Services that are not covered (prescribed medications, over-the-counter medications and immunizations) are charged to the student's account.
+Extensive diagnostic tests, X-rays and laboratory tests are billed to the student's private insurance.

 What are nurse practitioners?

-Nurse practitioners are licensed healthcare providers who diagnose, prescribe, and treat health conditions and emphasize disease prevention and health management.
-Nurse practitioners bring a comprehensive perspective to healthcare.
+Nurse practitioners are licensed healthcare providers who diagnose and treat health conditions, prescribe medication, order and interpret laboratory and imaging tests, and serve as health educators.
+They emphasize disease prevention and health promotion.
+Nurse practitioners have a holistic approach to healthcare.
 They have completed a master's degree or a doctorate-level education.
 In the state of Washington, nurse practitioners can practice independently.

 How can a student have a copy of his/her health record sent to another clinic or health provider?
 How can a student get a copy of his/her immunization record?